 - Four-Year-Old Program – Children who turn 4 by September 1

-NOTE: Any deviation from this policy requires the approval of the Director.
+NOTE: Any deviation from the age requirement policy requires the approval of the Director.
 Enrollment is done without regard to race, sex, religion, or national origin.

 TUITION AND PAYMENTS